Current Issues in Worship – WRSP 540

 Research Paper Assignment

-This 12–15-page research paper, in current Turabian style, provides opportunity for the student to clearly articulate ways the issues discussed in this course can be turned into ministry opportunities.
-It involves reviewing an assigned ministry website and answering provided questions about it.
+The student will write a 12–15-page research paper, in current Turabian style.
+Researching for this paper provides the student with the opportunity to clearly articulate how the issues discussed in this course can be understood and applied to ministry.
 This paper must include at least 20 scholarly sources.

 Miller Book Review Assignment

-Write a 5-7 page review of the book Idol Worship.
-Summarize the contents.
-Select three chapters that were especially interesting to you and write about the strengths and weaknesses of those chapters.
-Were the author’s opinions biblical?
+The student will write a 5-7 page review of the book Idol Worship.
+The student will summarize the contents and select three chapters that were especially interesting to the student and write about the strengths and weaknesses of those chapters.
+The student must consider if the author’s opinions were biblical.